GAD-7 Anxiety Scale: What It Measures and How Doctors Interpret Scores

 Does the GAD-7 only detect generalized anxiety disorder?

-While developed for generalized anxiety, research shows the GAD-7 has reasonable sensitivity for panic disorder, social anxiety disorder, and PTSD.
-However, it is not a specific diagnostic tool for any of these conditions — a positive screen warrants professional evaluation to determine the specific nature of the anxiety.
+While developed for generalized anxiety, the GAD-7 has reasonable sensitivity for panic disorder, social anxiety, and PTSD.
+However, it cannot distinguish between these conditions.
+A positive screen warrants professional evaluation to determine the specific nature of the anxiety and appropriate next steps.

 Can anxiety medication be prescribed based on a GAD-7 score alone?

-No. Treatment decisions require a comprehensive clinical evaluation.
-However, sharing your GAD-7 score with a provider gives them useful information about the frequency and severity of your symptoms, which can inform — but not replace — their clinical judgment.
+No. Treatment decisions require comprehensive clinical evaluation.
+Sharing your GAD-7 score gives a provider useful information about symptom frequency and severity, which can inform their clinical judgment but never replaces a thorough professional assessment of your individual situation.

 What's the difference between normal worry and clinical anxiety?

-Everyone worries.
-Clinical anxiety is distinguished by its persistence, intensity, and impact on functioning.
-The GAD-7 helps capture this by asking about frequency over two weeks and including items about difficulty controlling worry and its physical effects.
-But the distinction ultimately requires professional assessment.
+Clinical anxiety is distinguished by persistence, intensity, and impact on daily functioning.
+The GAD-7 captures this by asking about symptom frequency over two weeks, including difficulty controlling worry and physical effects.
+However, the distinction ultimately requires professional assessment beyond a screening score.

 Can physical health conditions affect my GAD-7 score?

 Yes.
-Conditions like thyroid disorders, heart disease, chronic pain, and medication side effects can produce symptoms that overlap with anxiety — such as restlessness, irritability, and difficulty relaxing.
-This is one reason professional follow-up is important: a provider can help determine what's contributing to your symptoms.
+Thyroid disorders, heart disease, chronic pain, and medication side effects can produce symptoms overlapping with anxiety, such as restlessness and difficulty relaxing.
+This is why professional follow-up matters — a provider can help determine what is contributing to your symptoms.

 My score was low but I still feel anxious.
 Why?

 The GAD-7 captures a specific set of symptoms.
-Some forms of anxiety — like specific phobias, health anxiety, or situational anxiety — may not be fully captured by these seven questions.
-If you feel anxious, that experience is valid regardless of a screening score.
+Some forms of anxiety like specific phobias, health anxiety, or situational anxiety may not be fully reflected in these seven questions.
+If you feel anxious, that experience is valid regardless of your screening score and worth discussing with a provider.

 How is the GAD-7 different from the GAD-2?

-The GAD-2 uses only the first two questions of the GAD-7 as an ultra-brief screen.
-It's sometimes used as a first step in clinical settings — if the GAD-2 is positive, the full GAD-7 is administered.
-Our site offers the full GAD-7 for a more complete picture.
+The GAD-2 uses only the first two GAD-7 questions as an ultra-brief screen.
+In clinical settings, a positive GAD-2 triggers the full GAD-7.
+Our site offers the complete GAD-7 for a more thorough picture of anxiety symptoms across all seven domains.